As spring turns to summer, it’s time to get your swimming pool ready for weekends filled with lounging, laughing and laps.

 If needed, consider replacing and maintaining pool lights while your pool is drained.
 It is possible to maintain lights while your pool is filled, but it’s much easier and safer to do this while it’s drained.
 Consider switching your pool lights from standard bulbs to an LED fixture.
 LED lights last a lot longer and are more energy efficient than standard bulbs.

-If you drained your pool, you can refill it by using your own garden hose and the city’s water supply, or you can use a service to refill your pool.
-Check Phoenix water rates against the cost of a pool refill service to determine which method is best for you.
+If you drained your pool, you can refill it by using your own garden hose, or you can use a service to refill your pool.
+You may want to check local water rates against the cost of a pool refill service to determine which method is best for you.

 Now that your pool water is ready for a swim, you’ll want to make sure you keep your family and friends safe.
 If you have a fence around your pool, check that all latches and locks are functioning properly.
 This will help keep small children from accidentally entering the pool area without adult supervision.